benjack795/ant-building/README.md

 # ant-building
-Final Year Undergraduate Project at Sussex University Modelling Nest-Building Behaviour in Leptothorax and its Response to Environmental Stimuli
+Final Year Undergraduate Project at Sussex University Modelling Nest-Building Behaviour in Leptothorax and its Response to Environmental Stimuli Java based system using the Box2D physics engine.

 Leptothorax ants build nests by moving debris around their brood in flat rock crevices.
 In 1992, Franks et al. created a static collective behaviour model, correlating with real ant data.